Wendy Williams: Dementia diagnosis and guardianship

+It was reported that Williams's ex-husband, Kevin Hunter, filed a lawsuit on behalf of Williams against the judge and her legal guardian in her case on June 18, accusing them of abuse, neglect and fraud in handling Williams's guardianship.
+Doubt was later cast on Williams' dementia diagnosis; in November, a neurologist challenged the diagnosis, using the findings of a recent court-ordered medical examination of Williams as evidence.

 Achievements

 City University of New York professor Tanisha C. Ford credits Williams for creating the format by which other personalities conduct gossip segments of their own.
 The scholars ThedaMarie Gibbs Grey and Bonnie J. Williams-Farrier contend Williams is among the African American women who, through their television programs, popularized the term "sipping tea".
 Williams's voice is a popular sound on the social media service TikTok; her quote "That's what she said, and you know what?
 I— what was that? ...OK ...James" is used in over 100,000 videos.
-Other phrases such as "Oh she passed away?" and mispronunciation of singer Dua Lipa's name as "Dula Peep" became internet memes.
-YouTube users uploaded compilation videos of various Williams-isms to the platform.
+Other phrases, such as "Oh she passed away?" and mispronunciation of singer Dua Lipa's name as "Dula Peep" became internet memes.
+YouTube users uploaded compilation videos of various Williams-isms to the platform, such as her misinterpreting the word "corona" as "cornova".

 Williams was inducted into the National Radio Hall of Fame in 2009.
 On her 50th birthday in 2014, Asbury Park renamed the street on which she grew up Wendy Williams Way.
 She was honored with the 2,677th star on the Hollywood Walk of Fame on October 17, 2019.
 A wax figure of Williams is located at Madame Tussauds New York.
 In Washington, D.C., various artifacts related to Williams's career such as a microphone, outfit, and wig used by her are located at a television exhibit in the National Museum of American History.
 A documentary, Wendy Williams: What a Mess!, and a TV movie, Wendy Williams: The Movie, are based on her life.